Tuition and Fees

 Financial Aid Information for Graduate Students

-Graduate students need to be enrolled in a masters or CAS program to be eligible for most financial aid programs; however, students pursuing New York State teacher certification or taking prerequisites needed to be admitted into a degree program may only receive limited Stafford loans before matriculating.
+Graduate students need to be enrolled in a masters or CAS program to be eligible for most financial aid programs; however, students pursuing New York State teacher certification or taking prerequisites needed to be admitted into a degree program may receive limited Federal Direct loans before matriculating.
 Full-time study for financial aid purposes is defined as twelve credits per semester, or nine credits plus an assistantship.
 Depending upon the assistantship, all or part of its financial value may be considered a resource in determining eligibility for other financial aid programs.
-Graduate students may receive financial aid from Oswego only for those courses registered for and taken at Oswego.

 Students must be in good academic standing and making satisfactory progress toward the degree in order to receive federal and state financial aid.
 Students must take at least 6 credit hours to be eligible for student loans.